rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

    SMS device, the Identity service sends an SMS text message with a seven-digit code to the device registered to your account.

-   If you configured your device to use MFA by OTP device, open the OTP client application and get the code from the OTP device associated with your Rackspace Cloud account.
+   If you configured your device to use MFA by Mobile App , open the client application and get the code from the Mobile App associated with your Rackspace Cloud account.

 2. When prompted, type the code in the **MFA Code** field on the Control Panel.